Volplayed/friendly-rpg-game/README.md

 If you want to make your own versions of the game there are some points that might help.

+> If you want to add new enemies or items you need to know how to use Unity Editor.

 ### Creating new enemies
 - Create instance of an `ScriptableObject` `Enemy`.